by Wyatt Myers

 August 17, 2010

 Over the years, dozens of studies have shown the benefits of sign language for infants.
 Joseph Garcia was a pioneer in this field, and among his findings were that 6-month-olds who are exposed regularly to sign language can begin communicating expressively by the time they are 8 or 9 months old.
-A recent study showed that children exposed to early sign language had I.Q. scores that were 8 to 13 points higher than non-signers at age 8.
+Some research shows that at age 8, children who were exposed to early sign language have IQ scores 8–13 points higher than non-signers.

 One misconception about sign language with infants is that it delays speech development, but, according to Hossler, this notion has been disproved in studies.
 “There is no evidence that signing removes a child’s motivation to speak or interferes with learning to speak, and sign language learned after speech will not affect how often a child uses their voice,” she says.

 This unfounded fear has been almost universally debunked in studies over the years.
-In fact, in the most recent study published in the American Journal of Speech-Language Pathology in 2009, the researchers found that not only did sign language not delay speech, but that children would gradually phase it out on their own, without prompting, as they reached the age of 2 years.
+In fact, in one study published in the American Journal of Speech-Language Pathology in 2009, the researchers found that not only did sign language not delay speech, but that children would gradually phase it out on their own, without prompting, as they reached 2 years of age.

 How to use sign language at home